 His work is widely published in the UK, Ireland and Internationally, with numerous photographic credits in a wide variety of publications and various other media sources.
 His imagery has also featured in Nikon UK and Nikon Pro magazine and is a frequent writer and contributor to the photographic press and other natural history publications.
 He has had several solo exhibitions of his work including the aerial landscape collection from the highly acclaimed ‘NATIONAL HISTORY OF ULSTER.'

 He has appeared on television and radio as a photographer, author and entomologist and has been a contributor to other television programs relating to natural history and photography.
-He lectures on photography and is a frequent traveler to some of the most picturesque alpine regions of Europe including many of Ireland’s most iconic locations.
+He lectures on photography and is a frequent traveller, running workshops in some of the most picturesque alpine regions of Europe including many of Ireland’s most iconic locations.